Wołodymyr Zełenski i ukraińscy żołnierze w Chersoniu po wyzwoleniu. Zdjęcie: 14 listopada 2022 r., Biuro Prezydenta Ukrainy

 The aggressive political myth used to justify war – not only against Ukraine but against the entire Western civilization – penetrates much deeper into the public consciousness than Kremlin propaganda, disinformation, or fake news.

-How does the ideology of modern Russia differ from the Soviet one?
+How does the Ideology of modern Russia differ from that of the Soviet Union?

 If Soviet ideology was monolithic, the current ideology of the Russian authorities appears loose, combining seemingly incompatible elements – for example, the cultivation of the Soviet past alongside the idealization of Tsarist Russia.
 Nevertheless, Russian propaganda has shown significant success, attracting a wide range of political forces, sometimes even those hostiles to each other.
 This demonstrates that modern Russian ideology functions differently from the Soviet one